CppHacker-dev/Simple-CPU-emulator/README.md

 # Simple-CPU-emulator

-This is a simple cpu emulator
+This is a simple cpu emulator meant as a learning project

 This repository contains a simple CPU emulator written in C. The emulator mimics a minimalistic CPU architecture, consisting of registers, memory, and a set of basic instructions.
 The program reads binary-encoded assembly instructions from a file, executes them on the simulated CPU, and prints the state of the registers and memory.
 Features